Anirban166/P-for-Parallel-Programming/README.md

-## P-for-Parallel-Programming
+## General

-Contains **some** parallel programs that I wrote while experimenting with the POSIX threads and OpenMP APIs.
+This repository contains some parallel programs that I wrote while experimenting with the POSIX threads and OpenMP APIs, aiming to solve a particular problem or tackle a scenario given by a problem statement.
+This readme contains a comprehensive section for each of these problems, with links to the programs accompanied by my explanations.

-> Emphasizing on 'some', given that there are sequential programs here as well, including ones that are worser than their normal sequential run (equivalent with no threads), due to factors such as locking overhead.
+## Problems

 <details>
 <summary> Sequence Generation </summary>